Veterans Plan

 Expanding Access to Quality Healthcare

 - Cosponsored H.R.
-1282, the Major Richard Star Act: This bill will expand the VA’s capacity to assist veterans by allowing combat-disabled uniformed services retirees to receive veterans’ disability compensation concurrently with retired pay or combat-related special compensation.
-It will ensure those who were injured while serving this country have the resources, they need to live a healthy and fulfilling life.
+2102, the Major Richard Star Act: This bill will remove the arbitrary 20-year service requirement for veterans to receive disability compensation concurrently with retired pay or combat-related special compensation.
+This will ensure veterans who were disabled while serving our nation receive the benefits that they earned and they have the resources they need to live a healthy and fulfilling life.

 Supporting the Transition to Civilian Life